 Out of all the digital pianos I have seen, this one certainly might be the heaviest.

-Below, take a look at some of the best selling upright digital pianos on Amazon, and see how they compare to the YDP-181:
+Below, take a look at some of the best selling upright digital pianos online, and see how they compare to the YDP-181:

 Voices and Tones